 Servicio de Comunicación Audiovisual Nacional (SECAN)

-Uruguay has a national television station and a group of state-dependent radio stations, all of which are under the Ministry of Education and Culture.
-They are operated by the National Audiovisual Communication Service (SECAN) and include Channel 5 and Channel 8 on television, as well as four public radio channels: Radio Uruguay, Emisora del Sur, Clásica, and Radio Babel.
-These outlets broadcast cultural, sports, news, informational, educational, and entertainment programs.
-State radio in Uruguay was established in 1929 by Law No. 8557, which set up the Official Service of Electrical Broadcasting (SODRE).
-Channel 5 of Public Television began its broadcast in 1963.
+Uruguay boasts a national television station accompanied by a network of state-affiliated radio channels, all governed by the Ministry of Education and Culture.
+Oversight and operations fall under the purview of the National Audiovisual Communication Service (SECAN), encompassing TV stations Channel 5 and Channel 8, as well as four public radio platforms: Radio Uruguay, Emisora del Sur, Clásica, and Radio Babel.
+These outlets serve up a balanced diet of cultural, sports, news, educational, and entertaining content.
+The foundation of state radio in Uruguay dates back to 1929 with the passing of Law No. 8557, which gave life to the Official Service of Electrical Broadcasting (SODRE).
+Public Television’s Channel 5, on the other hand, made its debut on airwaves in 1963.

 Media assets